-It's only appropriate that my first shopping guide highlights my favorite city with which I'm in a serious long-term relationship.
+It's only appropriate that my first shopping guide highlights my favorite city where I call home.
 Like any urban destination, it's hard to see and do everything in a short amount of time, which unfortunately leaves little room for shopping.
-But if you're interested in a truly unique shopping experience, then skip Barneys and Bergdorfs (maybe don't skip BG's 5th floor shoe department), and read on for a list of my favorite shops, starting from uptown to downtown, that you must visit if you are lucky enough to find yourself in NYC.
+But if you're interested in a truly unique shopping experience, then skip Barneys and Bergdorfs (but don't skip BG's 5th floor shoe department), and read on for a list of my favorite shops, starting from uptown to downtown, that you you must visit if you are lucky enough to find yourself in NYC.

 Fivestory - 18 East 69th Street (& Madison Avenue)